kylapurcell/Frogger/README.md

 - As a user, I want to be able to load a game file saved with my progress and highest score so I can try to beat it next game or continue where I left off

-## Instructions For Grader
- -  You can generate the first required event by moving your player with the arrow keys and moving over a green lilypad or fly image.
-This will add the item to your inventory, you can check that it has been added by pressing the inventory menu and viewing how the inventory changes.
- This event Adds an X to a Y.
- - You can generate the second required event by clicking the inventory menu and hovering over an item name and clicking the "Use" option.
-You will see the score go up and that the item has now been removed from your inventory.
- This event uses an X and removes an X from Y.
- - You can trigger my audio component by picking up an item.
-When you move over an item you will hear the GemChest1-1.wav sound as it is added to your inventory.
- - You can save the state of my application by pressing the "Save Your Game" button, use the file chooser window to locate the data folder of this project and write a name of your choosing then press save.
- Note make sure you are out of reach of cars before saving.
- - You can reload the state of my application by pressing the "Load a Game" button.
- Use the file chooser window to locate the data folder of this project, choose the file you just saved and press open.
- Your game will be loaded in the same state you saved it in.
- You can confirm this by noting your position, inventory, and score have loaded.
- - Note- Running into cars will get you game over, reaching the end of the map vertically or using an item increases your score.
- You can exit the game at any time by pressing the "X" key.
- The json files that are already in the data folder are for testing Persistence and will not load properly, as the game has been updated since their creation, please DO NOT try to load these and load files you have saved instead.

  ## Phase 4: Task 2
  Type Hierarchy